 We spoke with Farah about her plans for this year’s BIJA retreat.

 Q&A with Farah Nazarali

-You mention in the outline that everything we do and say impacts our subconscious.
-How can yoga and the practices at this retreat harness this power/help with potentially negative patterns we wish to change?
+You mention that everything we do and say impacts our subconscious.
+How can yoga help with negative patterns we wish to change?

 You are very generously donating the proceeds of this retreat to the Salt Spring Centre of Yoga.
-Can you tell us about what prompted this beautiful gift, and whether/how you consider this to be part of the practice of yoga?
+Can you tell us about what prompted this beautiful gift

 What are some things that retreat participants can expect to take away from this experience?